-Pharma Regular 36 pt The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
-It had
+Pharma Condensed Regular 36 pt The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
+It had been a sheriff's vehicle origi-

-Pharma Regular 24 pt The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
+Pharma Condensed Regular 24 pt The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
 It had been a sheriff's vehicle originally bought at an auction in Tennessee, and further modified for speed.
-Perry and I listened to the
+Perry and I listened to the big engine idle, checked the dual scoops on the hood.
+I had